 We list some of the most commonly asked questions about addiction and our program below.
 If you have questions about treatment, costs, or concerns about beginning the recovery process, give us a call.

-The most important reasons for choosing The Ridge for recovery are our highly qualified clinical staff and the focused treatment we are able to provide, since we only have 16 beds.
-Two other key criteria is 1 year of aftercare comes with the 30 day program and we have strong family participation up to six times a month.
+The most important reasons for choosing The Ridge for recovery are our highly qualified clinical staff and the focused treatment we are able to provide since we only have 16 beds.
+Two other key criteria are 1 year of aftercare comes with the residential program and we have strong family participation up to six times a month.
 Our patients also tell us the serene and comfortable amenities foster hope and enable them to achieve peace and sobriety.

 Everything we do is confidential and we strictly comply with HIPAA regulations.
 All patients are required to keep other patients’ identity and information confidential.
 However, as much as a patient tries to control anonymity, the proper treatment and path to sobriety may pose issues.
 For example, attending regular AA or NA meetings is a part of our treatment.
 A patient has to prepare for and accept that he or she may see someone they know.
 We feel long-term sobriety is the single most important goal of the program and participating in group meetings is essential to recovery.